Psychology 497 Fieldwork

 5 15 150

-Psych 497 is offered only during the academic year (autumn, winter, and spring quarters) and is for Psychology major students only, though few non-major registration exceptions are allowed.
+Psych 497 is offered during the academic year (autumn, winter, and spring quarters) and is for Psychology major students only, though few non-major registration exceptions are allowed.

 Students have two options to enroll: